Davi-S/caad-erp/CONTRIBUTING.md

 pip install -e .
 ```

 Adjust `config.ini` if you need to point at a local data file.
-All development
-commands assume your virtual environment is active.

 ## Workflow Expectations